Ampulla of Vater

+The ampulla of Vater, hepatopancreatic ampulla or hepatopancreatic duct is the common duct that is usually formed by a union of the common bile duct and the pancreatic duct within the wall of the duodenum.
+This common duct usually features a dilation ("ampulla").
+The common duct then opens medially into the descending part of the duodenum at the major duodenal papilla.
+The common duct usually measures 2–10mm in length.

-The ampulla of Vater is an important landmark halfway along the second part of the duodenum that marks the anatomical transition from foregut to midgut, and hence the point where the celiac trunk stops supplying the gut and the superior mesenteric artery takes over.
+The ampulla of Vater is an important landmark halfway along the second part of the duodenum marking the transition from foregut to midgut.

 Structure

-The cystic duct leaves the gallbladder and joins with the common hepatic duct to form the common bile duct.
-This duct subsequently joins with the pancreatic duct; this junction is known as the ampulla of Vater.
-The pancreatic duct delivers substances such as bicarbonate and digestive enzymes to the duodenum.
-The bile from the gallbladder contains salts which emulsify large fat droplets into much smaller units.
-This provides a large surface area for the lipase enzymes to act on.
-The bicarbonate neutralises the acidic chyme, creating alkaline conditions for enzymes such as chymotrypsin and amylase to function optimally.

-Function
+Sphincters

 Various smooth muscle sphincters regulate the flow of bile and pancreatic juice through the ampulla: the sphincter of the pancreatic duct, the sphincter of the bile duct, and the sphincter of Oddi.

-The sphincter of Oddi controls the introduction of bile and pancreatic secretions into the duodenum, as well as preventing the entry of duodenal contents into the ampulla.
+Variation

+The common bile duct and pancreatic duct may sometimes unite outside the duodenal wall, creating an unusually long common duct.
+The two ducts may also drain into the duodenum separately, or may fuse yet retain their separate lumens separated by a septum.

-Clinical relevance
+Clinical significance

-Pancreatitis can result from a failure of pancreatic secretions to drain properly.
-One possible cause of impaired drainage of pancreatic juice is blockage of the sphincter of Oddi.
-A common cause of blockage is a gallstone in the common bile duct.

 Thomas' sign is the production of silver stools and can be indicative of cancer of the Ampulla of Vater.
+The ampulla of Vater is the site of tumors, often with a threatening prognosis and difficult surgical treatment.
 The silver-colored stool is a combination of the white stool of obstructive jaundice combined with black stool of melena or bleeding.
 It was first described in the British Medical Journal by Dr. H. Ogilvie in 1955.

 Etymology

-The eponymic term "ampulla of Vater" is named after Abraham Vater (1684–1751), a German anatomist who first published a description of it in 1720.
+The eponymic term "ampulla of Vater" is named after Abraham Vater (1684–1751), a German anatomist who first published a description of it in 1723.